ABHINAV112/iNTUition-RESTAPIWorkshop/README.md

 ## Types of REST APIs

 Conventionally, REST APIs fall under into 4 different types of categories.
 These categories are important during the implementation of an API as they are a component of the request.
 An API maybe classified based on the following information, however sometimes an API of a certain type may not perform the function stated below.
 For example, a POST API maybe used to retrieve data from a server.
 The following are very loose definitions needed to establish a convention for making APIs.
 Their implementation is completely dependent on the creator.
+For the rest of the content, API and REST API shall be used interchangeably.

 ### GET